 We’ve all been woo’ed by beautiful van cabinets that make a van feel super homey, like a gorgeous cabin.
 But before you decide on reclaimed barn wood, there are some things you should consider.
 The materials you choose for your cabinets will determine how durable they are to withstand the bumps in the road.
 Woodwork can also add a ton of weight to your van conversion.

-Welcome to Module 2, Lesson 10 of the Van Life Roadmap.
-In this lesson, we’re going to cover van cabinets, tables, and storage options.
-We’ll go over different tables that tend to be popular for van life due to their versatility, then we’ll move onto cabinetry including materials that make a sturdy build and latches to hold things in place on the road.
-Finally, I’ll share some additional storage options that have worked well for me in my camper van over the years as well as some other handy ideas we’ve seen around.
+In this blog post, we’ll go over different van cabinet options including materials that make a sturdy build, latches to hold things in place on the road, and popular table options for van life.
+Finally, I’ll share some additional storage options that have worked well for me in my Sprinters over the years as well as some other handy ideas we’ve seen around.

 Installing durable cabinetry in your van is a must.
 Unlike a brick and mortar house, your home on wheels needs to withstand great pressure from the constant vibrations of the road.
 So, choosing high-quality, strong materials that are able to withstand such pressure, as well as temperature swings, is imperative in having a long-lasting build that can handle all the roads you’ll encounter.